 How do I join a small group?

-If you would like to join a small group, please fill in the contact form or contact the church office on 0117 9791399.
+If you would like to join a small group, please contact the church office on 0117 9791399.
 You will be informed very soon afterwards of some groups to try out and be introduced to the group leaders.

 Please let us know what type of small group you would like to join.
 Either 'small group with people from all different walks of life and different ages' or 'peer small group where people are in similar life situations (eg. young professionals, or students, or parents daytime group, etc.)'